ChenCgj/SUI/README.md

      ```sh
      make test
+     # before you run this test, you are supposed to prepare a background.jpg under the `./`
+     # and you are supposed to modified the font used for button
+     # if you are using ubuntu, may you can modified the font to `"/usr/share/fonts/truetype/ubuntu/UbuntuMono-B.ttf"` in `source/ui/SUI_button.cpp:23:32`
      ./test/sui_test
      ```

 - build on widnow

-  1. install SDL2
+  1. install SDL2, SDL2_ttf and SDL2_image
   2. change the %PATH% or make the header files with the code
   3. build

-tips: you can define `DEBUG_OPEN` to output the information of running
+tips: you can define `DEBUG_OPEN` in `source/include/SUI_in_debug.h` to output the information of running

 ## Quickly start

-When you finish building, you will get the static library in /build.
+When you finish building, you will get the static library in `build`.

 you could move the `include` folder and the `libsui.a` to your project root.

 You can simply create a window just call `Window *pw = new Window(title_name, width, height)` and then show the window by calling `pw->show()`

-You can create a button by calling `Button *pb = new Button(x, y, w, h)` and then show it on thw widnow by calling `pw->add_node(pb)`
+You can create a button by calling `Button *pb = new Button(infomation, x, y, w, h)` and then show it on the widnow by calling `pw->add_node(pb)`

 ```cpp
 // this is a demo